mariannatrench247/A-Welcome/README.md

 Additional info:

-I am a vegetarian 💚 😸 🐰 🌿 🍄
+I am a pescatarian (mostly vegetarian) 💚 😸 🐰 🌿 🍄
 In my spare time I like hiking in the woods 🌲 🌲 🌲 Playing with Daisy the Dog 🌼 🐕 🌼 🐕 🌼
 Reading : mostly about cosmology or science 👾 🌠 🌌